 The IBOR transition is not a one-to-one benchmark replacement.
-IBOR rates include a bank credit premium and a term liquidity premium, whereas Risk Free Rates do not.
-As a consequence, IBOR benchmarks and Risk Free Rates may not have the same fixing level.
+IBOR rates include a bank credit premium and a term liquidity premium, whereas risk-free rates do not.
+Consequently, IBOR benchmarks and risk-free rates may not have the same fixing level.
 In other words, the interest rate applicable to a given transaction may not be the same under an IBOR benchmark and under an RFR.
 This gap entails an economic risk at the time of transitioning, and a potential transfer of economic value from one party to the other.
-This risk can be mitigated with appropriate mechanisms such as the addition of an adjustment spread to the Risk Free Rate compensating for the historical difference with the IBOR.
+This risk can be mitigated with appropriate mechanisms such as the addition of an adjustment spread to the risk-free rate compensating for the historical difference with the IBOR.

 The RFR working groups are aware of the issue and are working on it.
 As stated by the Working Group on euro risk-free rates, in its revised report on the transition from EONIA to €STR (March 2019): “A successful transition path would also […] protect users, especially the least sophisticated, by mitigating potential value transfers in the system.”
 Therefore, in order to recommend the best possible transition approach, the Working Group has considered different criteria, including for economic risks: “a potential value transfer as a result of the benchmark transition from EONIA to €STR should be mitigated to the maximum extent possible.”

 Are there also RFRs in Asia or elsewhere?

 Many countries are thinking about introducing RFRs for their currency.
 Below table provides example of RFRs in Asia and elsewhere.

 I am a client and I want to trade a RFR-based product, what should I do?

 Societe Generale has developed RFR-based products, please contact your usual SG contact to learn more about offered products.